-- Close the file in the editor or exit the editor completely. - The Analyze Errors dialog is presented showing the ambiguity (see "Analyze Errors" on page 5-53).
+- Save the file. - Close the file in the editor or exit the editor completely.

+• The Analyze Errors dialog is presented showing the ambiguity (see "Analyze Errors" on page 5-54).
 NightBench analyzes any file that is introduced into an Ada environment and if errors are found that will prohibit NightBench from introducing the file, it raises this dialog to allow the user to fix the errors before continuing.